GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/03.121-130/10.Sweet-the-Moments/docs.md

 ---
+title: |
-title: 130.
-Sweet the Moments
+    130. Sweet the Moments - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 130.
+Sweet the Moments.
+Sweet the moments, rich in blessing, Which before the cross we spend; Life and health and peace possessing From the sinner's dying Friend.
+    keywords:  |
-    keywords: Christ in Song, Sweet the Moments, Sweet the moments, rich in blessing,
+        Christ in Song, adventhymnals, advent hymnals, Sweet the Moments, Sweet the moments, rich in blessing.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 130. SWEET THE MOMENTS
+####  Christ in Song,

 ```txt
 1.